-In addition, lost or stolen checks are a common source for identify theft, but with electronic deposits, an employee's personal information is viewed by less people.
+In addition, lost or stolen checks are a common source for identify theft, and fraud.
+Electronic deposits can increase the protection of both employee’s personal information and the employer’s account information.

 Finally, with savings per check ranging from $2.87 to $3.15*, the implications could be great for a company that may employ hundreds of people.
 Once the accounts are set up, the benefits will be realized immediately.
 Direct Deposit provides peace of mind for employees and employers alike, so be sure to explore the options that are available.

 * Potential savings estimates are from NACHA, The Electronic Payments Association.
 NACHA’s calculation is based on industry averages for over thirty variables and is for directional guidance only.
 Actual results may vary.
 NACHA, does not in any way warrant the savings results obtained using this calculation.